cyberboy666/cyberboy666_website/_articles/cyberboy666/trashpalace.md

 ## [ {{page.title}} ]({{page.url}})

-more info about this at the [TRASHP] subsite
+more info about this at the [TRASHPALACE] subsite

 [![image][trashpalace]][TRASHP]